Fact-checked

 • Red, bloodshot eyes (or one eye)

-• Sensitivity to light (severe pain, when the eyes are exposed to light, this disease is called photophobia)
+• Sensitivity to light (severe pain when the eyes are exposed to light, this condition is called photophobia)

-In addition to the reddening of the eyes (a), other visible signs of uveitis are simply microscopic and ordinary people can not consider them - one must go to the ophthalmologist.
+Apart from redness of the eyes (a), other visible signs of uveitis are simply microscopic and cannot be seen by the average person – you need to see an ophthalmologist.
 The ophthalmologist will see them using a special slit lamp microscope.
-White blood cells - a symbol of inflammation - can be visualized in the vessels and around the part of the choroid of the eyeball.
-They can also be in front of the eye under the cornea.
+White blood cells – a symbol of inflammation – can be visualized in the vessels and around part of the choroid of the eyeball.
+They can also be found in the front part of the eye under the cornea.

-Different types of uveitis are classified also for the reasons that caused them: autoimmune (when eye pain is associated with an autoimmune disease), infectious (when eye pain is caused by bacteria, viruses, fungi or parasites), traumatic (after eye trauma), or idiopathic (when there is no specific cause ).
+The different types of uveitis are also classified by their underlying causes: autoimmune (when the eye pain is due to an autoimmune disease), infectious (when the eye pain is caused by bacteria, viruses, fungi, or parasites), traumatic (after an eye injury), or idiopathic (when there is no identifiable cause).

-When a foreign body enters the eye, it can cause severe pain in the eye.
-This pain can be caused by bacteria that fall on different parts of the eye.
+When a foreign body gets into the eye, it can cause severe pain in the eye.
+This pain can be caused by bacteria that get into different parts of the eye.
 They also cause inflammation of the retina, which also provokes eye pain.

-In these cases, you should immediately wash the eye and drip it with albumin solution (sold in pharmacies without a prescription).
-If you do not have such an opportunity, you can try to remove the foreign body from the eye, blinking, and then massaging it gently and only with clean fingers.
-The foreign body must come out of the eye with a tear.
-To massage it is necessary in a direction to an internal corner of an eye.
+In these cases, you should immediately rinse the eye and put Albumin solution in it (sold in pharmacies without a prescription).
+If you do not have this opportunity, you can try to remove the foreign body from the eye by blinking and then massaging it carefully and only with clean fingers.
+The foreign body should come out of the eye with a tear.
+You need to massage in the direction of the inner corner of the eye.

-If the foreign body is large, it damaged the eyes, or something injured the eye when working with different tools or machines, you need to immediately call an ambulance or go urgently to the ophthalmologist.
-If you delay and do not go to the doctor for 2-3 days, a person can develop keratitis.
+If the foreign body is large, it has damaged the eyes, or something has injured the eye while working with various tools or machines, you need to immediately call an ambulance or urgently go to an ophthalmologist.
+If you delay and do not contact a doctor for 2-3 days, a person may develop keratitis.

-Keratitis is a medical term for inflammation of the cornea.
-The cornea is a domed window in the front of the eye.
-When you look at the person's eye, you can see that the iris and pupil function normally due to a clear cornea.
-Between the front of the cornea and the environment - only a very thin tear film.
-The thickness of the cornea is about 0.5 millimeters.
-The back of the cornea is dipped into the aqueous fluid that fills the anterior chamber of the eye.
-The diameter of the cornea of the human eye is about 13 mm (½ inch).
-Together with the sclera (white part of the eye), the cornea forms the outer shell of the eye.
+Keratitis is the medical term for inflammation of the cornea.
+The cornea is the dome-shaped window at the front of the eye.
+When looking at a human eye, the iris and pupil function normally due to the clear cornea.
+Between the front of the cornea and the environment is only a very thin tear film.
+The cornea is about 0.5 millimeters thick.
+The back of the cornea is dipped in an aqueous fluid that fills the anterior chamber of the eye.
+The diameter of the cornea in the human eye is about 13 mm (½ inch).
+Together with the sclera (the white part of the eye), the cornea forms the outer layer of the eye.

 What are the causes of keratitis?

-Keratitis, or the condition of the eyes, in which the cornea becomes inflamed, has many potential causes.
-Different types of infections, dry-eye syndrome, trauma and a wide variety of basic medical conditions can all lead to keratitis.
-In some cases, keratitis occurs due to factors unknown to physicians.
+Keratitis, or an eye condition in which the cornea becomes inflamed, has many potential causes.
+Various types of infections, dry pupil syndrome, trauma, and a wide variety of underlying medical conditions can all lead to keratitis.
+In some cases, keratitis is caused by factors unknown to doctors.

 What are the types of keratitis?

-Keratitis can be classified by its location, the severity of the disease and its cause.
+Keratitis can be classified based on its location, severity of the disease and its cause.

-If the keratitis affects only the surface (epithelial layer) of the cornea, it is called superficial keratitis.
-If it affects the deeper layers of the cornea (stroma of the cornea), it is called stromal keratitis or interstitial keratitis.
-Inflammation can develop in the center of the cornea or its peripheral part (this part is closer to the sclera) or both.
-Keratitis can affect one or both eyes.
-Keratitis can be mild, moderate or severe and can be associated with inflammation of other parts of the eye.
+If keratitis affects only the surface (epithelial layer) of the cornea, it is called superficial keratitis.
+If it affects the deeper layers of the cornea (corneal stroma), it is called stromal keratitis or interstitial keratitis.
+Inflammation may occur in the center of the cornea, the peripheral part (the part closest to the sclera), or both.
+Keratitis may affect one or both eyes.
+Keratitis may be mild, moderate, or severe and may be associated with inflammation in other parts of the eye.

 Keratitis can be acute or chronic.
-He can disturb a person only once or twice or repeat it periodically.
-Keratitis can be lethargic or progressive, causing damage to the eye.
+It can bother a person only once or twice, or it can recur periodically.
+Keratitis can be sluggish or progressive, causing damage to the eye.

 Causes of Keratitis

-Different causes of keratitis can lead to different clinical manifestations, so determining the site of inflammation, the severity of a person's condition can often help in identifying the exact cause.
-Other useful facts for establishing the cause of keratitis may include demographic data, such as the age, gender and geographical location of the patient.
+Different causes of keratitis can result in different clinical manifestations, so determining the site of inflammation, the severity of the person's condition can often help in identifying the exact cause.
+Other useful facts in determining the cause of keratitis may include demographic data such as the patient's age, gender, and geographic location.

 Infection is the most common cause of keratitis.
-Bacteria, viruses, fungi and parasitic organisms can infect on the cornea and cause infectious or microbial keratitis.
+Bacteria, viruses, fungi, and parasitic organisms can infect the cornea and cause infectious or microbial keratitis.

-Bacteria most often cause keratitis.
-These are bacteria such as staphylococci, Hemophilus, streptococci and the bacterium Pseudomonas.
-If the front surface of the cornea was damaged or just a small scratch, and the surface of the eye is damaged, almost all bacteria, including atypical mycobacteria, can enter the cornea as a result of keratitis.
-If the cornea is ulcerated, a condition known as ulcerative keratitis may occur.
-Before the appearance of antibiotics, syphilis was a common cause of keratitis.
+Bacteria are the most common causes of keratitis.
+These bacteria include staphylococci, Hemophilus, streptococci, and Pseudomonas.
+If there is an injury to the front surface of the cornea or just a small scratch and the surface of the eye is damaged, almost all bacteria, including atypical mycobacteria, can enter the cornea, causing keratitis.
+If the cornea is ulcerated, a condition known as ulcerative keratitis can occur.
+Before antibiotics, syphilis was a common cause of keratitis.

-Viruses that infect the cornea include respiratory viruses, including adenoviruses and others causing colds.
+Viruses that infect the cornea include respiratory viruses, including adenoviruses and others that cause the common cold.
 Herpes simplex virus is another common cause of keratitis.
-In the United States, about 20,000 new cases of ocular herpes are recorded every year, along with more than 28,000 cases of reactivation of the infection.
-In the US, also recorded about 500,000 people diagnosed with a simple herpes eye.
-What would you think - the herpes zoster virus (virus that causes chicken pox and shingles) can also cause keratitis.
+In the United States, there are about 20,000 new cases of ocular herpes each year, along with more than 28,000 cases of reactivation of the infection.
+There are also about 500,000 people diagnosed with ocular herpes simplex in the United States.
+Surprisingly, herpes zoster virus (the virus that causes chickenpox and shingles) can also cause keratitis.

-Fungi, such as Candida, Aspergillus and Nocardia, are atypical causes of microbial keratitis.
-Most often they occur in people with weakened immunity due to the underlying disease or taking numerous medications.
-Keratitis by the type of fungal infection can occur due to improper handling of contact lenses.
-Interestingly, bacterial infections can hinder the appearance of fungal keratitis.
+Fungi such as Candida, Aspergillus, and Nocardia are uncommon causes of microbial keratitis.
+They are most common in people with weakened immune systems due to an underlying medical condition or multiple medications.
+Fungal keratitis can also occur due to improper handling of contact lenses.
+Interestingly, bacterial infections can make fungal keratitis more difficult to develop.

 Physical or chemical trauma is also a common cause of keratitis and eye pain.
-Foreign bodies are frequent sources of keratitis.
-Ultraviolet radiation from sunlight (snow blindness), the ingress of strong light into the eyes during welding, contact lenses and chemical agents, splashes or into gases in the form of vapors can lead to non-infectious keratitis.
+Foreign bodies are common sources of keratitis.
+Ultraviolet radiation from sunlight (snow blindness), exposure to strong light from welding, contact lenses, and chemical agents, splashes, or gases in the form of vapors can cause non-infectious keratitis.
 Chemical trauma or contact lenses often cause superficial punctate keratitis, in which myriads of damaged cells appear on the surface of the affected cornea.

-Allergy to pollen flying in the air, poplar fluff or bacterial toxins in tears can also cause a non-infectious type of keratitis.
-Autoimmune diseases often affect the periphery of the cornea, causing inflammation and eye pain - a condition called limiting keratitis or limbic keratitis.
+Allergies to airborne pollen, cottonwood fluff, or bacterial toxins in tears can also cause a noninfectious type of keratitis.
+Autoimmune diseases often affect the periphery of the cornea, causing inflammation and eye pain, a condition called marginal keratitis or limbic keratitis.

 What to do with keratitis?

-First of all, immediately consult a doctor.
-If you do not do it in time and start treating your eyes yourself, you can easily lose them.
-In the case of eye pain, you can not joke - every day is expensive.
+First of all, see a doctor immediately.
+If you don't do this in time and start treating your eyes on your own, you can easily lose them.
+In the case of eye pain, you can't joke around - every day is precious.

 Diseases of the eye vessels

-Ophthalmic vessels are very important for the health of the eye, as they saturate it with blood and oxygen.
-If the eye vessels become sick, eye pain may appear.
-It appears due to lack of blood supply and oxygen.
-The tissues surrounding the eye also lack oxygen and blood.
-Diseases of tissue orbit doctors call ischemia of the eye.
-This is a complex condition that can only be diagnosed in the office of an ophthalmologist.
-For this, ultrasonic triplex scanning is used.
-Treatment for ischemia is usually prescribed and the ophthalmologist, and the cardiologist - together.
+The eye vessels are very important for the health of the eye, as they saturate it with blood and oxygen.
+If the eye vessels become ill, eye pain may occur.
+It appears due to a lack of blood supply and oxygen.
+The tissues surrounding the eye also do not receive enough oxygen and blood.
+Doctors call diseases of the tissue orbit eye ischemia.
+This is a complex condition that can only be diagnosed in an ophthalmologist's office.
+Ultrasound triplex scanning is used for this.
+Treatment for ischemia is usually prescribed by both an ophthalmologist and a cardiologist - together.

-Retinal ischemia is a condition in which a large lack of oxygen is detected in the retina.
-It can be caused by a variety of causes, including stroke, accident and diabetes.
-It also often occurs when the central veins of the retina detach from the eyes, and then bleeding occurs.
-When the retina loses oxygen, the body tries to compensate for it, causing the endothelial vessels to grow rapidly.
-Unfortunately, this can lead to an increase in abnormal blood vessels on the surface of the retina.
-This state results in blindness.
+Retinal ischemia is a condition in which the retina experiences a severe lack of oxygen.
+It can be caused by a number of things, including stroke, accidents, and diabetes.
+It also often occurs when the central retinal veins become detached from the eye, causing bleeding.
+When the retina loses oxygen, the body tries to compensate by causing the endothelial vessels to grow rapidly.
+Unfortunately, this can lead to abnormal blood vessels growing on the surface of the retina.
+This condition eventually leads to blindness.

 Retinal ischemia is an eye disease that usually affects middle-aged and elderly people.
-With retinal ischemia, systemic vascular diseases are also associated.
-They were found in 74% of patients older than 50 years.
-Arterial hypertension and hyperlipidemia associated with ocular pain as a result of ischemia are observed in 32-60% of cases, and diabetes - in 15-34% of patients.
-In addition, as doctors have identified, migraine is also associated with eye diseases and eye pain.
-In addition, eye pain can also provoke oral contraceptives, sympathomimetics and diuretics.
+Systemic vascular diseases are also associated with retinal ischemia.
+They were found in 74% of patients over 50 years old.
+Arterial hypertension and hyperlipidemia associated with eye pain due to ischemia are observed in 32-60% of cases, and diabetes - in 15-34% of patients.
+In addition, as doctors have found, migraine is also associated with eye diseases and eye pain.
+In addition, eye pain can also be provoked by oral contraceptives, sympathomimetics and diuretics.

 Causes of retinal ischemia

-This disease can be caused by obstruction of the central vein of the retina, which leads to the accumulation of blood and fluid in the retina.
-More than 23% of cases of retinal ischemia are associated with eye diseases, such as primary open-angle glaucoma in 25-66%, optic nerve diseases, retinal arteries, retinal vascular malformations.
-Trauma or sudden contraction of the eyeball, changes in intraocular pressure, too, can lead to damage to the wall of the eye vessels and eye pain due to shearing or contraction of the central vein of the retina.
-Finally, retinal vasculitis can lead to vessel occlusion (the effect of hidden vessels).
+This disease can be caused by obstruction of the central retinal vein, which leads to accumulation of blood and fluid in the retina.
+More than 23% of cases of retinal ischemia are associated with ocular diseases such as primary open-angle glaucoma in 25-66%, optic nerve diseases, retinal artery disease, retinal vascular malformations.
+Trauma or sudden compression of the eyeball, changes in intraocular pressure can also lead to damage to the wall of the eye vessels and eye pain due to displacement or compression of the central retinal vein.
+Finally, retinal vasculitis can lead to vascular occlusion (occult vessel effect).

 Symptoms of retinal ischemia

-As a rule, retinal ischemia starts suddenly, without warning.
-It can hit one eye, but often progresses and affects both eyes.
-The disease can last for a long time.
+Typically, retinal ischemia begins suddenly, without warning.
+It may affect one eye, but often progresses to affect both eyes.
+The condition can persist for a long time.

-In most cases, patients with retinal ischemia exhibit a sudden, painless loss of visual acuity and visual fields associated with optical edema of the eye disc.
-The age range of such patients is very extensive and partly depends on the cause of retinal ischemia.
-Some patients simply experience a sudden loss of vision.
-The degree of loss of vision can be severe, the patient can only have a vague feeling of blurred vision, which is often described as a shadow or veil.
-Loss of vision (temporary) can cause serious disturbances in the field of vision and a person may lose visual acuity.
-As soon as there was at least a short-term loss of vision, you should immediately consult a doctor.
-In the early stages, you can still do something and the person will see.
-With proper treatment, of course.
+In most cases, patients with retinal ischemia experience sudden, painless loss of visual acuity and visual field associated with optic disc edema.
+The age range of such patients is very wide and depends in part on the cause of the retinal ischemia.
+Some patients simply experience sudden loss of vision.
+The degree of vision loss can be severe, the patient may have only a vague sensation of blurred vision, often described as a shadow or curtain.
+Vision loss (temporary) can cause serious disturbances in the visual field and the person may lose visual acuity.
+As soon as even a short-term loss of vision occurs, you should immediately consult a doctor.
+In the early stages, something can still be done and the person will see.
+With appropriate treatment, of course.

 Structure of the eye

-To understand why there is eye pain, or pain in the eyes, you need to know what the eye consists of.
-The eye is the organ of human or animal sensory.
-The eye can perceive the radiation of electromagnetic waves in the range of long light waves and enables the person to see.
-That is, it provides us one of the most important functions - visual.
-The eyeball is a pair formation in the form of a ball, which is located in the eye cavities, called orbits.
-Orbits and the eye itself, as we know, are in the human skull.
+To understand why eye pain or pain in the eyes occurs, you need to know what the eye consists of.
+The eye is a sensory organ of humans or animals.
+The eye can perceive electromagnetic radiation in the range of long light waves and allows a person to see.
+That is, it provides us with one of the most important functions - visual.
+The eyeball is a paired formation in the form of a ball, which is located in the eye sockets, called orbits.
+The orbits and the eye itself, as we know, are located in the human skull.

-In the eyes of many painful nerve endings, so our organ of vision very well feels all the changes in the human body and immediately reacts to them.
-Both internal processes and external ones.
-That's why every disease, which seems to have no relation to the eyes, can be most directly displayed on their health and provoke eye pain.
+There are many pain nerve endings in the eyes, so our organ of vision feels all changes in the human body very well and immediately reacts to them.
+Both to internal and external processes.
+That is why every disease that seems to have nothing to do with the eyes can directly affect their health and provoke eye pain.

 What is eye pain?

-Eye pain can appear even with minor seemingly factors: a cold wind, a grain of sand in the eye, a sudden change in temperature.
-Yes, there can be little provoking factors.
-On the other hand, the eye is designed to protect a person from these influences.
-Frying oil in a frying pan that can "shoot" with fat, you can be sure almost certainly that the eye immediately closes by the eyelid, and this unconscious process is an involuntary protective reaction to the stimulus.
+Eye pain can appear even with seemingly insignificant factors: a cold wind, a grain of sand in the eye, a sharp change in temperature.
+There can be many provoking factors.
+On the other hand, the eye is designed to protect a person from these effects.
+When frying oil in a frying pan, which can "shoot" fat, you can be almost sure that the eye will immediately close the eyelid, and this process is unconscious - an involuntary protective reaction to an irritant.

-As for the nature of ocular pain, oculist physicians distinguish several of its types - from sharp and burning, as if pepper was poured into eyes, to the drawing and prolonged, barely perceptible.
+As for the nature of eye pain, ophthalmologists distinguish several types of it - from sharp and burning, as if pepper was sprinkled in the eyes, to nagging and long-lasting, barely perceptible.

-In order not to play bad before serious problems with the eyes, ignoring the eye pain, it is necessary, when it occurs, to appear to the specialist-oculist.
-If the cause of the pain is unknown to you, but the eye pain still does not pass, the doctor will make a detailed diagnosis and determine the cause of the disease.
-Eye pain, according to experts, can vary - it can be simple fatigue due to prolonged work at the computer or the manifestation of glitches in the oculomotor nerves.
-Either the involvement of the carotid artery, or the disease of internal organs.
+In order not to end up with serious eye problems by ignoring eye pain, you should definitely see an ophthalmologist when it occurs.
+If the cause of the pain is unknown to you, but the eye pain still does not go away, the doctor will make a detailed diagnosis and determine the cause of the disease.
+Eye pain, according to experts, can vary - it can be simple fatigue due to prolonged work at the computer or a manifestation of failures in the oculomotor nerves.
+Or damage to the carotid artery, or diseases of the internal organs.

 Internal factors of eye pain

-At other malfunctions in an organism an eye pain can adjoin with a headache pain.
-If a person has an overstrain of the facial muscles, this too can lead to pain in the eyes.
+With other problems in the body, eye pain can coexist with headaches.
+If a person has overstrained facial muscles, this can also lead to eye pain.

-If you have at least one or more of these symptoms, you should definitely consult a doctor.
+If you have at least one or more of these symptoms, you should definitely see a doctor.

-• Foreign body that has got into the eye
+• Foreign body that got into the eye

-• eye pain, which lasts more than two days
+• eye pain that lasts more than two days

 • Visual disturbances and eye pain, which is accompanied by nausea, weakness, headache

-• Prolonged (more than two days) discomfort or eye pain.
+• Long-term (more than two days) discomfort or eye pain.